-It is mandatory for all Trustees, Pastors, leaders and workers working with children, young people and vulnerable adults to attend Light and Life's Safeguarding induction training within 6 months of their application and DBS check.
-You will then be asked to attend Safeguarding refresher training annually.
-This may be by video.
+It is mandatory for all Trustees, Pastors, leaders and workers working with children, young people and vulnerable adults to attend Light and Life's Safeguarding induction training within 6 months of their application and DBS check, or to watch the training video.
+All team members will be expected to complete Safeguarding refresher training annually.
+A register of all attendees will be kept.